agent-recursiveecho/FxSound-Presets/README.md

-# Personal fxsound preset
+# Personal FxSound preset

 ## Preset Title: HELL YEA

-This FXSound preset applies a warm, bass-forward EQ curve with a noticeably darker top end.
+This FxSound preset applies a warm, bass-forward EQ curve with a noticeably darker top end.

 Adds weight and punch in the lows: A moderate boost at 62.5 Hz increases sub-bass rumble and fullness.